 McGlaughlin v.
 Reynolds, 886 F. Supp.
 902 (1995)

-For nearly ten years, Brent served on the Board of Directors of the Housing Foundation, which has its principal offices in Orono, Maine.
-The Housing Foundation owns and/or manages approximately 600 units of residential, affordable housing in several cities and towns, including Orono.
+For nearly 10 years, Brent served on the Board of Directors of the Housing Foundation, which has its principal offices in Orono, Maine.
+The Housing Foundation owns and manages approximately 600 units of residential, affordable housing in several cities and towns, including Orono.
 Brent also served in the past on the Board of Assessment Appeals for the Town of Orono.

 Brent A. Singer's areas of practice: